meirizarrygelpi/rational/README.md

 ### rational.InfraComplex

 The `rational.InfraComplex` type represents a rational infra complex number.
-It corresponds to a null Cayley-Dickson construct with `rational.Complex` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.Complex` values.
 The imaginary unit element is denoted `i`, and the dual unit elements are denoted `β` and `γ`.
 The multiplication rules are:
 ```go
 	Mul(i, i) = -1
 	Mul(β, β) = Mul(γ, γ) = 0